Yakima Park Stockade Group

-The Yakima Park Stockade Group, also known as North and South Blockhouses, Museum, and Stockade at Sunrise, is a building complex consisting of four log buildings at the Sunrise Visitors Center area in the northeast part of Mount Rainier National Park.
+The Yakima Park Stockade Group, also known as North and South Blockhouses and Stockade at Sunrise, is a building complex consisting of four log buildings at the Sunrise Visitors Center area in the northeast part of Mount Rainier National Park.
 The complex is architecturally significant as a particularly fine example of rustic frontier log architecture.
 The first of the blockhouses and the stockade were built in 1930, while the second blockhouse followed in 1943.
 It was declared a National Historic Landmark in 1987.
 It is in turn part of the Mount Rainier National Historic Landmark District, which encompasses the entire park and which recognizes the park's inventory of Park Service-designed rustic architecture.

 Design and construction

 The stockade complex was designed by architect A. Paul Brown and landscape architect Ernest A. Davidson of the National Park Service.
 The design concept originated with Davidson, who was inspired by early structures erected by settlers against the possibility of Indian raids.
 Stone came from a rockslide about a mile away, and the white pine for framing and siding came from the area of the White River, about twelve miles from Yakima Park.
 Davidson had mixed feelings about the development, commenting that the location was less attractive than it had been before it was developed, but was still far superior to other developed areas of the park that had grown with no plan or regulation.